-BlogNuclear Energy 101: What Is It—and How Could It Benefit the Planet?
+BlogNuclear Energy and Its Environmental Impact: Is It Good for the Planet?

-Nuclear Energy 101: What Is It—and How Could It Benefit the Planet?
+Nuclear Energy and Its Environmental Impact: Is It Good for the Planet?

 Nuclear energy is said to be a more sustainable energy option than fossil fuel-fired power plants, as nuclear reactors don't emit carbon dioxide or greenhouse gases.
 However, before we understand the benefits of nuclear power, we first need to understand what it is and how it's used.

 Nuclear engineering isn't easy to understand—especially if you've never taken a course in nuclear physics or chemistry.
 Let's leave the complex details to the scientists and look at the basics of the process instead.
 The standard nuclear reactor uses these steps to create energy:

 1. A Reaction Happens

 Inside a nuclear reactor, the process of nuclear fission takes place.
 Nuclear fission is the process in which the nucleus of an atom—the middle part made up of protons and neutrons—splits into parts.
 When it splits, a large amount of heat and energy is produced.

 It's useful to think of a nuclear reactor like it's a giant tea kettle.
 The nuclear reaction that takes place generates a lot of heat.
 Since the reaction takes place in water, the water heats up.
 It either boils or remains very hot.